Policy and Practice

 Mariève Pelletier, vocational guidance counsellor and researcher at the Institut national de la santé publique du Québec (INSPQ)

-Stephanie Premji, professor in the School of Labour Studies, McMaster University
+Stephanie Premji, Co-Director of the research project, professor in the School of Labour Studies, McMaster University

 Desai Shan, Assistant Professor, Community Health and Humanities Department, Faculty of Medicine, Memorial University